 People love coupons.
 As you know, if you read my recent grocery challenge update, I am not one of those people.
-Not only are coupons not necessary for a thrifty lifestyle, but they can even be detrimental to your wallet and your budget.
+Not only are coupons not necessary for a thrifty lifestyle, but they can even be detrimental to your wallet and your budget (our credit counseling advice is to always consider whether you’re actually saving money or not).
 According to Nielson Clearing House (NCH), 78% of consumers report using coupons on a regular basis.
 This stat alone implies that my stand on coupons is not parallel with the majority.
 Although plenty of you won’t agree with me, the following are a few reasons why I don’t clip coupons.

 You’re getting a discount on the higher priced items.